ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 ## [From _The Hillsborough recorder._](https://chroniclingamerica.loc.gov/lccn/sn84026472/1851-01-15/ed-1/seq-2)

 #### 1851-01-15 &middot; Hillsborough, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ceeding from labor, and thus ,
-to remove from them the temptation to
-get at the goods of others by violent or
-fraudulent means, and to keep from
-f-.eir minds all inducements to hypocri­
-sy and deceit.
 Printers and Printing.
 J. T. Brking-
 ham, in his series of reminiscences, in
 course of publication in the Boston Cour­